Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Increase the number of shards in the Kinesis data stream.
 - [ ] Send the posts stream to Amazon Managed Streaming for Apache Kafka instead of the Kinesis data stream.

 ### A company launched a service that produces millions of messages every day and uses Amazon Kinesis Data Streams as the streaming service.
 The company uses the Kinesis SDK to write data to Kinesis Data Streams.
 A few months after launch, a data analyst found that write performance is significantly reduced.
 The data analyst investigated the metrics and determined that Kinesis is throttling the write requests.
 The data analyst wants to address this issue without significant changes to the architecture.
 Which actions should the data analyst take to resolve this issue?
-(Choose two.)
+(Choose TWO)

 - [x] Increase the Kinesis Data Streams retention period to reduce throttling.
 - [ ] Replace the Kinesis API-based data ingestion mechanism with Kinesis Agent.